bk/wmk/readme.md

 - `RAW_CONTENT`: The original markdown source.
 - `MTIME`: A datetime object representing the modification time for the markdown file.
+- `DATE`: A datetime object representing the first found value of `date`, `pubdate`, `modified_date`, `expire_date`, or `created_date` found in the YAML front matter, or the `MTIME` value as a fallback.
+Since this is guaranteed to be present, it is natural to use it for sorting and generic display purposes.
 - `RENDERER`: A callable which enables a template to render markdown in `wmk`'s own environment.
 This is mainly so that it is possible to support shortcodes which depend on other markdown content which itself may contain shortcodes.